-PE 231 Camping SP 3 s.h.
+PE 231 Camping

 Selected guided experiences in camping including nature and conservation, camp craft, nature craft, waterways, and conduct and management of resident and day camps.
 Course meets at sites other than main campus.
-Students make their own transportation arrangements.
-Hours of class per week: 3.
+Students make their own transportation arrangements, Hours of class per week: 3.